 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students graduating from this program are academically prepared, well-rounded and adept in skills for a number of exciting careers in the allied health fields, dentistry or medicine; education; government; health care industries; or nonprofit organizations.
-Positions could include:
+Graduates are academically prepared, well-rounded and adept in skills for a number of exciting careers in the allied health fields, dentistry or medicine, education, government, health care industries or nonprofit organizations.

-Students are well-prepared to pursue postgraduate health degrees, resulting in a career as a:
+They also are well prepared to pursue postgraduate health degrees, resulting in a career as a: